reynarzz/LaminarEngine/README.md

 - Windows or macOS: .NET 9.0 SDK or later: https://dotnet.microsoft.com/en-us/download/dotnet/9.0
 - cd platforms/desktop
 - dotnet build
+- For publish builds, find the binaries on: _Ship/<platform_name>

 Optional
 --------
 - Use an IDE like Visual Studio 2022+, Rider, or VS Code with C# support.
+- On Visual Studio set "Entry_Desktop" or "Editor" as startup project.
 - Make sure your PATH includes the .NET 9.0 SDK.

 ## License